 - Karak: Impact assault rifle good against Corpus (blueprint available on the standard Warframe market)

-- Grakata: Fast-firing assault rifle good against Infested (blueprint available on the Warframe market)
+- Grakata: Fast-firing assault rifle good against Infested, thanks to its ability to generate area-of-effect status effects — particularly Gas attacks — very easily (blueprint available on the Warframe market)

 - Kohm: Powerful, rapid-fire shotgun (blueprint available on the Warframe market — requires some slightly advanced crafting materials in the form of Argon and Cryotic)